b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 replace(sco(s), Regex("Options.*") => "")
 ```

+Looks good.
 And now for the small data set with possible zeros.

 ```jl